Skip to main content

 Key Takeaways

-• The notary's role is to verify identity and witness your signature, not to provide legal advice or vouch for document content accuracy.
+• The notary's role is to verify identity and witness the signature, not to provide legal advice or vouch for the statement's truth.

-• Always make copies of your fully notarized sworn statement for your records.
+• Always inspect the completed notary certificate for errors and keep copies of your notarized document for your records.

 Next Steps